smeade/programming-elixir-book-notes/chapter5:AnonymousFunctions/readme.md

 ### Chapter Notes

-As much as learning new syntax, I've found that thinking functionally vs. objectively is an enjoyable mental jump.

-Elixir's encouragement of declarative programming is another enjoyable refactoring of my mental modal of software.
-I know functional, declarative programming is not a silver bullet and also know that beautiful and fine OO and imperative code is written every day - but allow me this ray of newbie hope and optimism!
+As much as learning new syntax, Elixir's functional and declarative programming stye is an enjoyable refactoring of my mental modal of software.
+I know I'm late to the bandwagon and that functional, declarative programming is not a silver bullet I also know that beautiful and fine OO and imperative code is written every day - but allow me this ray of new hope and optimism!

 ### Functions